pjohnst5/CoolsterCodes/content/articles/two-phase-render.md

 ## Rails strict loading (#rails-strict-loading)

 N+1s are a constant threat in frameworks like ActiveRecord where lazy loading is common.
-Lazy loading is preventable with eager loading like `#includes` / `#eager_load` / `#preload`, but is difficult to guarantee because even if all relations were eager loaded initially, it’s easy to accidentally regress as a new lazy load is introduced.
+Lazy loading is preventable with eager loading like `#includes` / `#eager_load` / `#preload`, but is difficult to guarantee because even if all relations were eager loaded initially, it's easy to accidentally regress as a new lazy load is introduced.

 To help ratchet down on the problem, [Rails 6.1 introduced **strict loading**](https://rubyonrails.org/2020/12/9/Rails-6-1-0-release#strict-loading-associations), wherein lazy loading becomes an error.
 The idea is that tests will exercise code which will fail if it performs a lazy load, allowing all instances of it to be banished before deployment.